 What the beaches look like

-Playa Tamarindo beach stretches roughly 3.5 kilometers (2.17 miles) with tan sand and some rocky areas.
-The beach actually connects to the Tamarindo estuary and Playa Grande, which all together makes up the Marino Las Baulas national park.
+Playa Tamarindo beach is a long beach, stretching over 1 mile with tan sand, perfect for walking on the beach.
+The beach actually connects to the Tamarindo estuary, Playa Langosta and Playa Grande, which all together makes up the Marino Las Baulas National Park.

-There are a handful of beach front restaurants and bars and during high tide, the water comes right up to the trees.
+There are a handful of beach front restaurants and bars and during high tide, the water comes quite high.
 There isn’t a ton of shade at this beach, so many people rent an umbrella and chairs or bask in the sun.

 Tamarindo is famous for their sunsets, since you can get a clear view of the sun going down on the beach.
 It is quite spectacular!

 Jaco has characteristics of the Central and South Pacific beaches, with dark brown sand and dark blue waters.
-Sunsets are nice at Jaco as well, but you don’t get the full view like you do at Tamarindo.
+Sunsets are nice at Jaco as well.

 Population and types of people

-When it comes to tourists, Tamarindo has a ton, some would argue it’s the most touristic beach town in Guanacaste.
+When it comes to tourists, Tamarindo is the most developed and touristic beach town in the Guanacaste province.
 It’s not impossible to find a nice spot on the beach, but it is definitely crowded especially during the holidays.
-If you come during Easter week, it gets crazy packed!
+If you come during the Christmas or Easter holidays, it is packed with international and local tourists.

-You may have heard that some people call Tamarindo “Tama-gringo” due to the large amount of Americans and it is accurate – there is a large expat community in Tamarindo that consists of mostly young to middle age foreigners.
+You may have heard that some people call Tamarindo “Tama-gringo” due to the large amount of Americans and Canadians and it is very accurate.
+There is a large expat community in Tamarindo that consists of mostly young adults, young families, digital nomads, backpackers and surfers.
 However, not all of them are from the United States.
-There is a noticeable amount of South Americans, particularly Argentinians.
+There is a noticeable amount of South Americans, particularly Argentinians and Europeans.

 The type of tourists who visit Jaco are also young surfers but Jaco draws another type of crowd due to its infamous reputation for drugs and prostitutes.
 It is common to see wild bachelor parties going on or groups of older gentlemen at the bars for a guy’s getaway.
 Jaco attracts mostly the younger crowds who are looking to have a good time.